Korean spiritual leader's New Zealand dream slowly taking shape in the Bay of Islands bush near Kerikeri

 Two years ago Kerikeri's rumour mill went into overdrive as a mysterious Korean spiritual leader turned up in town spending millions on property and planning a global headquarters for an organisation aiming to recruit 100 million followers.
-Far North reporter Peter de Graaf takes a tour of Ilchi Lee's future Earth Village and finds out where his New Zealand dream has taken him so far.
+Far North reporter PETER DE GRAAF takes a tour of Ilchi Lee's future Earth Village and finds out where his New Zealand dream has taken him so far.

-In the bush-clad hills west of Kerikeri a ghostly figure waits.
+N the bush-clad hills west of Kerikeri a ghostly figure waits.

 He is dressed all in white with hair to match, almost glowing amid the damp green gloom of the forest.
 One hand holds a walking staff, the other is extended in welcome.
 On closer inspection it is no ghost but a life-size cut-out of Ilchi Lee, a South Korean spiritual leader and businessman who has appeared on the cover of Rolling Stone and made a fortune from his own brand of yoga, books, and brain and body education techniques.